SeanSeifer/Friday-Night-Overtime/README.md

 ### Task 3: Which malware framework utilizes these DLLs as add-on modules?
 I entered the hash into VirusTotal.
 Using the extracted SHA1 hash revealed that there was a malicious plugin linked to the APT group Evasive Panda.
+Furthermore, searching online for the prsm[.]dll plugin lead me to a website WeLiveSecurity where the associated framework was given.
 * **Answer:** `MgBot`

 ### Task 4: Which MITRE ATT&CK technique controls the audio hook functionality?